 2012-13: Ruopp returned to Prince Albert for a fourth season and was the team leader in penalty minutes and had a career-high 16 assists.
 He skated in 65 games for the Raiders and was +11 while scoring 1 goal and accumulating 132 penalty minutes.
 Prince Albert was one of the big turnaround stories in major junior hockey, finishing second in the East Division with 33 points more than the previous season.
 The Raiders were swept by Red Deer in the first round and in four playoff games Ruopp was -2 with no points and 4 penalty minutes.
 He signed a three-year entry-level contract with Pittsburgh in April of 2013 and spent time with the Penguins AHL affiliate but did not play in any games.

-Ruopp is a physical defenseman who is most noticeable on the ice for his ability to regularly deliver devastating, bone crunching checks.
-Possessing a defensive-first attitude and a tough-as nails disposition, Ruopp plays a very simply game in his own zone and prides himself on being very difficult to play against.
-He possesses a good hockey IQ, and is good at reading and quickly reacting to opposing forwards.
-Though he will never be mistaken for an offensive defenseman, Ruopp is good enough with the puck to send it quickly up ice and out of danger.
-He will need to continue to refine his game, particularly his zone coverage and gap control, but he has the toolbox to be a shutdown defenseman at the professional level.
+Ruopp is a physical defenseman who is most notable on the ice for his bone crunching checks.
+He has a defensive-first attitude and a tough-as nails disposition.
+Ruopp plays a simple game in his own zone and prides himself on being difficult to play against.
+Offensively he is limited but Ruopp is good enough with the puck to send it quickly up ice and out of danger.
+He will need to continue to refine his game, particularly his zone coverage and gap control, but has the toolbox to be a shutdown defenseman at the professional level.

 Ruopp will probably start the 2015-16 season for the Penguins AHL affiliate, but could start in the ECHL given the lack of games he has logged over the past two years.
 Ruopp projects as a physical, depth defenseman.